Vineeshanadendla/BMI-8540-FINAL-PROJECT/README.md

 # BMI-8540-FINAL-PROJECT

 ## Project Title
 BMI-8540 Final Project: Gut Microbiome Analysis and Aging

+## Research Question
+What are the most significant bacterial markers in the gut microbiome that correlate with age-related health changes, such as increased inflammation or decreased metabolic health?

 ## Abstract
 This project is part of the BMI-8540 course and focuses on analyzing bacterial data related to the gut microbiome and aging.
 The objective is to build a web-based tool that allows users to upload bacterial data, process it, and categorize bacteria based on various health markers.
 The project aims to explore the relationship between the gut microbiome and aging, with a focus on identifying bacteria that act as health indicators.
-The gut microbiome is increasingly recognized as a key player in aging and health, influencing metabolic processes, immune responses, and chronic disease progression.
-Understanding these changes can help identify potential biomarkers for healthy aging and therapeutic interventions.
-By leveraging data analysis and visualization techniques, this project seeks to uncover patterns in the microbial composition of the aging gut, providing a resource for researchers, clinicians, and bioinformatics students.
+The gut microbiome is increasingly recognized as a key player in aging and health.

 ## Project Objectives
 1. Develop a web application to analyze bacterial data related to the gut microbiome and aging.